 To permanently delete your Dropbox account, follow the instructions for your account type below.

 - Click your avatar (profile picture or initials) in the upper right corner.

 - Under General, click Delete account.

 When you delete your account, we'll initiate deletion of the Dropbox files you store on Dropbox after 30 days.
-If you mark a file within your account for permanent deletion, we'll permanently delete it within 60 days in the normal course of operations.
+If you mark a file within your account for permanent deletion, we'll remove it within 90 days in the normal course of operations.
 It may take several additional days to complete depending on the number of files selected for deletion.

 To delete your account, you’ll need to cancel or leave your Dropbox Family plan first.
 After you cancel or leave your Family plan, you can delete your account by following the instructions in the section above.